punkforpez/dotfiles/README.md

 ## A Note on Gruvbox
 I recently made the switch to a bastardized version of the Gruvbox theme.
 A few things have been added out of context into my overall desktop, including the differing colors in i3status.
 These are true to the Gruvbox palette, just not in the fashion they were intended.

+## Switching to BSPWM
+I receently made the switch to the excellent bspwm across all of my computers.
+I will update this repo as I progress through my setup and changes.

 ## Summary of Files
 * ~/bin